julelang/manual/src/some-questions.md

 ### Jule have a runtime?

 If we assume that the concept of "runtime" in this question is used in the sense of virtual machine, no. Jule is a language compiled entirely into machine code.
-But it has `std::runtime` package in the standard library.
+But it has `std/runtime` package in the standard library.
 However, the main purpose of this package is to define special algorithms and some API functions that Jule programs will hear at run time.

 If you want to know more about this package, read the [Runtime](/runtime/) section.